• Skip to primary navigation

 How do you prevent eggs from exploding in a microwave?

-The key is to add salt to the water when you cook eggs in a microwave.
+The key is to add salt to the water when you microwave eggs.
 The proper ratio is 1/2 teaspoon of salt per egg that you cook.
 You also need to cook the eggs in a large, deep bowl.
 Don't try using a small bowl or a glass.

 Are eggs dairy free?